walikhancodes/JobCompareApp/GroupProject/Docs/TestPlan.md

 ### 1.5 Technology
 - JUnit will be use as our technology for unit testing
-- Selenium will be deployed for integration and system testing phases.

 ## 2 Test Cases

-*This section should be the core of this document.
-You should provide a table of test cases, one per row.
-For each test case, the table should provide its purpose, the steps necessary to perform the test, the expected result, the actual result (to be filled later), pass/fail information (to be filled later), and any additional information you think is relevant.*
 | Purpose              | Steps               | Expected Result     | Actual Result | Pass/Fail | Additional Information |
 |----------------------|---------------------|---------------------|---------------|-----------|------------------------|
 | User could not save without filling all required information when entering current job detail| 1.
 Click on enter current job <br> 2.
 Fill out the title with "SWE" and leave others blank <br> 3.
 Click on save button | Show error message: Cannot be empty | Show error message: Cannot be empty               | Pass          |   |